 5. Consider the effect of subservice organisations (especially if carved out)

-A common audit quality failing is treating the ISAE 3402 report as a "tick box" — obtaining it, filing it, and moving on.
-The user auditor must actively read the report, evaluate the relevance of control objectives to their audit, assess exceptions, consider the period covered, and evaluate CUECs at the user entity.
+Don’t just file the report.
+A common audit quality failing is treating the ISAE 3402 report as a tick box exercise.
+Obtain it, file it, move on.
+The user auditor must actively read the report, evaluate the relevance of control objectives, assess exceptions, consider the period covered, and check CUECs at the user entity.
+The file should tell a story about how the team got comfortable with reliance, not just confirm that a report was on the share drive.
 Regulators consistently flag insufficient evaluation of service organisation reports as an audit quality issue.

 ISAE 3402 vs. SOC 1 and SOC 2